Chameleon: Evolution

 While the exact evolutionary history of colour change in chameleons is still unknown, there is one aspect of the evolutionary history of chameleon colour change that has already been conclusively studied: the effects of signal efficacy.
 Signal efficacy, or how well the signal can be seen against its background, has been shown to correlate directly to the spectral qualities of chameleon displays.
 Dwarf chameleons, the chameleon of study, occupy a wide variety of habitats from forests to grasslands to shrubbery.
 It was demonstrated that chameleons in brighter areas tended to present brighter signals, but chameleons in darker areas tended to present relatively more contrasting signals to their backgrounds.
 This finding suggests that signal efficacy (and thus habitat) has affected the evolution of chameleon signaling.
 Stuart-Fox et al. note that it makes sense that selection for crypsis is not seen to be as important as selection for signal efficacy, because the signals are only shown briefly; chameleons are almost always muted cryptic colours.

+Viviparity evolved twice in chamaeleonids, and it is believed that both of these developments of viviparity occurred by at least the Early Oligocene, some 30 to 29 Ma.